 The minimum cumulative grade point average (GPA) is 3.00 for all graduate courses taken for graduate credit while pursuing the degree.

-No grade below a "C" is acceptable, and such a grade would need to be replaced with a passing grade by completing the course again.
-A grade of "A", "B", or "P" in the following classes is required for continued progress in the program and for graduation: COU 5301 Introduction to Clinical Mental Health Counseling, COU 5363 Group Psychotherapy, COU 5360 Counseling Theory and Practice, COU 5361 Techniques of Individual and Family Counseling, COU 5391 Practicum, COU 5392 Internship I or COU 5393 Internship II.
+A grade of "A", "B", or "P" in the following classes is required for continued progress in the program and for graduation.
+A grade of "C" or lower in these courses requires the student to retake the course as soon as possible.

+- COU 5301 Introduction to Clinical Mental Health Counseling

+- COU5310 Individual/Family Lifespan Development

+- COU5314 Assessment of Individuals and Families

+- COU5320 Research in Counseling

+- COU5340 Professional Issues, Ethics and Law

+- COU5353 Psychopathology

+- COU 5360 Counseling Theory and Practice

+- COU 5361 Techniques of Individual and Family Counseling

+- COU5362 Career Counseling

+- COU5363 Group Counseling

+- COU5385 Multicultural Counseling

+The following courses are co-requisite and may be taken at the same time as the clinical courses:

+- COU5355 Advanced Psychopathology

+- COU5364 Crisis Counseling

+- COU5365 Advanced Techniques

+- COU5381 Foundations of Marital/Family Therapy

+- COU5383 Counseling Children, Adults and Families

+- COU5384 Addictions

+The following are clinical courses:

+- COU 5391 Practicum,

+- COU 5392 Internship I

+- COU 5393 Internship II

-Counselor Preparation Comprehensive Exam
+Counselor Preparation Comprehensive Exam (COU6062)

-As a component of Internship II (COU 5393), all students are required to complete the Counselor Preparation Comprehensive Exam (CPCE), published by the Center for Credentialing and Education.
-The CPCE is a national, standardized exam that tests eight core curricular areas as identified by CACREP.
-Further information and scheduling details for the CPCE will be provided by the Internship II instructor.
+Before entering Practicum, all students are required to complete the Counselor Preparation Comprehensive Exam (CPCE), published by the Center for Credentialing and Education.
+The CPCE is a national, standardized exam that tests eight core curricular areas.
+Further information and scheduling details for the CPCE will be provided by the Program Coordinator.